progressdb/ProgressDB/docs/public/general-architecture.md

 # System Architecture Overview

-ProgressDB is built as a **high-performance, append-only database service**, purpose-designed for chat and timeline data.
+ProgressDB is built as a **high-performance, append-only database service**, purpose-designed for chat data.
 Its architecture emphasizes predictable performance, data integrity, and developer-friendly APIs.

 ---